jesusbmx/juno-http-client/README.md

 DataStorage tokenStorage = new FileDataStorage(new File(".../MyApi.jwt"));
 TokenProvider tokenProvider = new JwtTokenProvider(tokenStorage, onTokenRefresh);

-HttpClient client = new HttpClient()
+// Configure the HTTP client with Bearer token authorization and enable debugging HttpClient client = new HttpClient()
     .setAuthorization(new TokenAuthorization("Bearer ", tokenProvider))
     .setDebug(true);